Welding and Fabrication Technician

 In addition, you will have an opportunity to obtain industry related health and safety certifications.

-The aim of Welding and Fabrication Technician program is to prepare graduates for entry-level work as a welder, such as welding, brazing and soldering machine operations.
+The aim of the Welding and Fabrication Technician program is to prepare graduates for entry-level work as a welder, such as welding, brazing and soldering machine operations.
 With their fitting skills, and knowledge of GMAW, SMAW and GTAW techniques, graduates also have the potential to pursue more highly skilled employment in the welding field.
 In addition, they will have the added knowledge of sustainable practices.

 - Very good manual dexterity, the ability to work quickly yet precisely, and good problem-solving skills